MHDdevs/brightcove-player/README.md

 ## TODO

--Add PulseTag to this gem
+- Add PulseTag to this gem
--Write generator for initializer and migration
+- Write generator for initializer and migration
--Add tests
+- Add tests
--Add oolayable method, for models
+- Add oolayable method, for models

 ## License